The Oglesby Legacy

 Historically, Richard J. Oglesby is recognized as Decatur’s most distinguished citizen.
 He served his country well as a U.S. Senator, a Civil War Union General, and a three- time Governor of Illinois.

 In 1859 Richard Oglesby married Anna White.
 They lived in a 7 room, two story frame house in the 400 block West William.
-They had 4 children (pictured at right) but two died in infancy.
+They had four children but two died at very early ages.
 Anna died in 1868 and in 1873 Richard married Emma Gilette Keays, a widow with one son.
-Richard and Emma had four children born in the new house.
+Richard and Emma had four--the two youngest were born in the Mansion--and these four are pictured at right, some years after they left the house.

 History of a Mansion

-By 1874 the family had contacted a Chicago architect, William LeBaron Jenny (father of the skyscraper) to provide
+By 1868-69, Governer Oglesby contacted a Chicago architect, William LeBaron Jenney (father of the skyscraper) to provide

 plans for a new house.
-The Oglesbys modified the plans a great deal and hired D.C.
+After Anna's death and his return to civilian life in Decatur, the plans were put aside.
+The governor and his second wife, Emma, brought them back out after their marriage, modified them, and hired D.C.
 Shockley, a Decatur contractor, as the builder.
 The new house was attached to the east side of the old house and the old one was used for a kitchen and servants’ quarters.
-When wallpaper was removed during restoration of the dining room, there was proof that a door had been where the present window is now.

 If These Walls Could Talk